 Salud Mesoamérica Initiative

-The initiative is financed by the Bill and Melinda Gates Foundation, the Carlos Slim Foundation for Health, and the government of Spain, and is administered by the Inter-American Development Bank.
+The initiative was financed by the Bill and Melinda Gates Foundation, the Carlos Slim Foundation for Health, and the government of Spain, and was administered by the Inter-American Development Bank.